Festival of Floral Offerings

-The Festival of Floral Offerings or Tak Bat Dokmai is a traditional merit making ceremony where takes place at Wat Phra Phuttabat in Saraburi province.
+The Festival of Floral Offerings, or Tak Bat Dokmai, is a traditional merit making ceremony where takes place at Wat Phra Phuttabat in Saraburi province.

 Overview

 At the beginning of Buddhist Lent in July, people gather together at Wat Phra Phuttabat to offer food to the monks.
 After that, they go out to collect the flower, Dok Khao-Phansa, to offer to the monks in the afternoon respectively.
 Dok Khao-Phansa is a special kind of flower that only found in the Saraburi province in Central Thailand.
 The colors of this flower are either white or purple.
 It blooms during the Buddhist Lent festival which is the reason why it is called Buddhist Lent Flower.

+Legend

 In Buddha’s lifetime, Sumonmala had a duty to collect eight flowers of jasmine for offering to the king of Ratchakuek kingdom, Phra Chao Pimpisarn.

 One day, Sumonmalal found Buddha and his monks when he picked the flowers for Phra Chao Pimpisarn.
 Being faithful, he offered the flowers to the Buddha instead of Phra Chao Pimpisarn.
 However, known the reason, Phra Chao Pimpisarn did not get angry with him.
 Moreover, he gave the price to Sumonmala which helped him to have a better living afterwards.